-A large amount of work that considers the unconstrained maximum sharing problem has addressed the use of efficient implementations of multiplierless MCMs.
-The techniques include the use of different architectures, implementation styles, and coefficient optimization techniques, e.g., [15]-[17].
-The methods restricted to a number representation of the constants basically find common nonzero digit combinations on the representations of the constants and are generally called CSE algorithms.
-In [18], the CSE method based on the CSD representation is introduced, and in [3], two algorithms-one considers all subexpressions and the other considers only the two most common subexpressions-are presented.
-The algorithm of Hosangadi et al. [19] applies two-term CSE technique iteratively while generating two-term divisors.
-In addition, the use of different selection criteria for the common subexpressions in CSE algorithms are described in [20] and [21].
-In [4], it is shown that by properly exploiting the redundancy of the MSD representation, the hardware implementation can be significantly optimized with respect to the solutions obtained under the CSD representation.
-The effect of number representation on the achievable minimum number of operations is evaluated in [22], and it is shown that the use of binary representation achieves superior solutions than CSD and better results than MSD as the number of constants and bit-width increase.
-Furthermore, to extend the number of possible implementations of a constant, the algorithm of Dempster and Macleod [23] applies the CSE technique to all signed-digit representations of a constant, taking into account up to k additional signed digits to the CSD representation, i.e., for a constant including n signed digits in CSD, the constant is represented with up to n + ksigned digits.
+A large amount of work that considers the unconstrained maximum sharing problem has addressed the use of efficient implementations of multiplierless MCM.
+The techniques include the use of different architectures, implementation styles, and coefficient optimization techniques, e.g., [15], [16], [17].
+The methods restricted to a number representation of the constants basically find common non-zero digit combinations on the representations of the constants and are generally called CSE algorithms.
+In [18], the CSE method based on CSD representation is introduced and in [3], two algorithms, one considers all subexpressions and the other considers only the two most common subexpressions, are presented.
+The algorithm of [19] applies two-term CSE technique iteratively while generating two-term divisors.
+Also, the use of different selection criteria for the common subexpressions in CSE algorithms are described in [20], [21].
+In [4], it is shown that by properly exploiting the redundancy of the MSD representation, the hardware implementation can be significantly optimized with respect to the solutions obtained under CSD representation.
+The effect of number representation on the achievable minimum number of operations is evaluated in [22] and it is shown that the use of binary representation achieves superior solutions than CSD and better results than MSD as the number of constants and bit-width increase.
+Furthermore, to extend the number of possible implementations of a constant, the algorithm of [23] applies the CSE technique to all signeddigit representations of a constant taking into account up to k additional signed digits to the CSD representation, i.e., for a constant including n signed digits in CSD, the constant is represented with up to n + k signed digits.
 This approach is applied to multiple constants using exhaustive searches in [24].

 The algorithms that are not restricted to a particular representation of a constant synthesize a constant iteratively by constructing a graph and are generally called graph-based algorithms.
-For a single constant multiplication problem, an exact algorithm that finds the minimum number of required operations for a constant up to 12 bit-width is introduced in [25], and it is extended up to 19 bit-width in [26].
-Four algorithms, namely, "add-only," "add/subtract," "add/shift," and "add/subtract/shift," are proposed for multiple constants in [27].
-The latter algorithm, i.e., "add/subtract/shift," is modified in [28] by extending the possible implementations of a constant, considering only odd numbers, and processing constants in the order of increasing single constant multiplication cost, which is evaluated by the algorithm of Dempster and Macleod [25].
+For single constant multiplication problem, an exact algorithm that finds the minimum number of required operations for a constant up to 12 bit-width is introduced in [25] and it is extended up to 19 bit-width in [26].
+Four algorithms, 'addonly', 'add/subtract', 'add/shift', and 'add/subtract/shift', are proposed for multiple constants in [27].
+The latter algorithm, i.e., 'add/subtract/shift', is modified in [28] by extending the possible implementations of a constant, considering only odd numbers, and processing constants in order of increasing single constant multiplication cost, that is evaluated by the algorithm of [25].
 It is shown that the modified algorithm gives much better results with these improvements.
-Furthermore, in this paper, a heuristic algorithm that uses the results of [25] in the selection of operations to be synthesized is introduced.
+Also, in this paper, a heuristic algorithm that uses the results of [25] in the selection of operations to be synthesized is introduced.
 In [29], another prominent algorithm that uses a better heuristic for synthesizing partial terms and explores a very large search space than existing graph-based algorithms is proposed.